LocaChange PC User Guide

 - Always keep your iPhone/iPad/iPod touch screen on when connecting to WiFi.

-After connecting the device, you will enter the mode selection screen.
+Once the device connects, you'll reach the mode selection screen.
 Choose the mode you need.

 Universal Mode

-Click the entry for Universal Mode to enter this mode.
-Once the map starts loading, it indicates you are in this mode!
+Click the Universal mode entry to enter Universal mode.
+When the map starts loading, it means you have entered this mode!

 Review the disclaimer and click the Specific Game Mode entry to enter the game mode.